 4.2.
 The RAS standard

 All assets issued on Sequentia are referred to as RAS tokens.
-RAS is an acronym for Regular Asset on Sequentia, and it represents the specification for Sequentia fungible or non-fungible tokens (RAS NFTs), featuring a typical list of rules that must be implemented to be correctly processed by a Sequentia wallet.
-Every RAS can be received, sent, or stored in any Sequentia wallet through this standard.
+RAS is an acronym for Regular Asset on Sequentia, and it represents the specification for Sequentia fungible or non-fungible tokens (RAS NFTs).
+This standard features a typical list of rules that must be implemented to be correctly processed by a Sequentia wallet.
+Using this standard, every RAS can be received, sent, or stored in any Sequentia wallet.

 When a RAS token is created, the issuer specifies the following rules: